A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Computation

-\textbf{Fog Computing:}The Metaverse is envisioned to connect millions of users and IoT devices.
+\textbf{Fog Computing:} The Metaverse is envisioned to provide ubiquitous connectivity for millions of users and IoT devices.
 This will cause an unprecedented generation of huge amounts and heterogeneous modalities of data~\cite{hu2017survey}.
-Mobile cloud computing can no longer support the high demands for real-time applications such as AR/VR~\cite{santos2021srfog} given the transmission latencies to distant cloud servers.
-Fog computing is first proposed in~\cite{bonomi2012fog} to extend cloud services closer to users in order to reduce the latency when the computation tasks are offloaded.
-The authors in~\cite{sarkar2016theoretical} show theoretically that fog computing results in a lower latency as compared to traditional cloud computing.
-Different from mobile cloud computing, fog computing deploys many fog nodes between the cloud and the edge devices~\cite{mijuskovic2021resource}.
+Therefore, mobile cloud computing can no longer support the high demands for real-time interaction of immersive and social applications~\cite{you2019fog} given the unavoidable transmission latency to distant cloud servers.
+As a consequence, fog computing is first proposed in~\cite{bonomi2012fog} to extend cloud services closer to users in order to reduce the latency when the computation tasks are offloaded.
+The authors in~\cite{sun2022enabling} show theoretically that fog computing results in a lower latency as compared to traditional cloud computing.
+Different from mobile cloud computing, fog computing deploys many fog nodes between the cloud and the edge devices~\cite{tan2020uav}.
 For example, mobile users commuting on trains are unable to access the Metaverse as they cannot attain a stable connection with the cloud.
 Fog computing nodes can therefore be installed in the locomotive to improve the connectivity.
-Fog nodes could be the industrial gateways, routers, and other devices with the necessary processing power, storage capabilities, and network connection~\cite{bierzynski2017cloud}.
-To reduce the latency, fog nodes can connect the edge devices/users through wireless connection modes such as 4G and Bluetooth and provide computation and storage services.
-Privacy loss is mitigated by keeping the detailed personal information within the fog node, and it only transfers the anonymized data to the cloud during further computation offloading~\cite{bermbach2017research}.
+Fog nodes could be the industrial gateways, routers, and other devices with the necessary processing power, storage capabilities, and network connection~\cite{santos2021srfog}.
+To reduce the latency, fog nodes can connect edge devices/users through wireless connection modes, such as B5G/6G, and provide computation and storage services.